 It’s been a while since I’ve read The Talisman, and I’ve since learned that it had homophobic themes.
 See https://www.barnesandnoble.com/blog/every-single-stephen-king-book-ranked/.
-I hadn’t picked up the homophobic themes when I read it years ago.
-I’m not sure if that means I shouldn’t like it anymore.
+I didn’t pick up on the homophobic themes when I read it years ago, but then would I have?
+What does that mean?
+Does it mean I shouldn’t like it?

 I may have to re-read The Talisman to see if what I thought years ago is how I feel today.
 Tastes change, and maybe mine has.
 All I know is that The Talisman was once my favorite Stephen King book.
 Whether it remains so is yet to be determined.